DataDog/integrations-extras/seagence/README.md

 ### Uninstallation

-To remove the Datadog integration from Seagence, navigate to the Seagence's Integrations page and click Revoke.
-Additionally, uninstall this integration from Datadog by clicking the "Uninstall Integration" button at the bottom on the tile.
-Once you uninstall this integration, any previous authorizations are revoked.
-Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the API Keys management page.
+To remove the Datadog integration from Seagence:
+1. Navigate to the Seagence's Integrations page and click **Revoke**.
+1. Uninstall the integration from Datadog by clicking **Uninstall Integration**.
+Once you uninstall the integration, any previous authorizations are revoked.
+1. Ensure that all API keys associated with the integration have been disabled by searching for the integration name on the API Keys management page.
+1. Remove the `-javaagent` option from your application's Java runtime parameters.
+For more information, visit [getting started][3] on [Seagence][1].

 Also, remove -javaagent option from your application's java runtime parameters.
 For more information, please visit [getting started][3] on [Seagence][1].